khadas/khadas_docs/source/vim1/Krescue.md

 With option 7, the KBI of the board can be controlled.

 4. Shell terminal
-Select option b to start the shell terminal.
+Select option c to start the shell terminal.

 5. games
 Select option 9 to kill time during mirror backup or restore.